-Have you been diagnosed with Parkinson’s disease, or are you suffering from the symptoms of Parkinson’s disease, after being exposed to paraquat?
+Have you been diagnosed with Parkinson’s disease after being exposed to paraquat?

 At Nadrich & Cohen, our paraquat lawyers provide legal representation to farm workers and people who live next to farms who have been exposed to paraquat and suffered harm due to someone else’s negligence.

 Contact our paraquat attorneys at 800-718-4658 or text us from this page today for a free consultation.
 All sensitive or confidential information you share with us will be kept private through a client-attorney relationship.

 Paraquat is sprayed onto fields by agricultural workers to kill grasses and weeds which are resistant to glyphosate, a popular herbicide which is sold under the brand name Roundup.

 People must undergo paraquat-specific training to become a licensed paraquat applicator because the herbicide is so toxic.
 Paraquat applicators must also wear protective clothing when spraying it because serious health issues can be caused simply by breathing in paraquat fumes.